dsuriano/data-app-header/README.md

 data-app-header
 ===============
-A universal header for data apps.
+A universal header for CIR's data apps.
 Currently does not have share functionality built in.